ghi-electronics/BrainPad-Docs/go-beyond/components/accelerometer.md

 # Accelerometer
 ---
 The accelerometer is an input device that measures the force of acceleration in three axes (x, y, and z).
 This is commonly referred to as g-force and is expressed as a multiple of the force of gravity.
 For example, an airplane pilot experiences of force of 2 g in a 60 degree banked turn.
 This means he is being pushed into his seat with a force that is double his weight.
 Fighter pilots may experience up to 9 g.
+The BrainPad returns an accelerometer value that is equal to g-force multiplied by 100.

 If the BrainPad is laying flat on a table with the display away from you on the right side, the x-axis runs horizontally left and right, the y-axis goes horizontally toward you and away from you, and the z-axis extends vertically straight up and down.
-If the BrainPad is stationary in this position the x and y axes would read 0 g, but the z-axis would read -1 g.
+If the BrainPad is stationary in this position, the x and y axes would read 0, but the z-axis would read -100.
 This is because the force of gravity is pushing down on the accelerometer with force equal to 1 g (the force of the Earth's gravity).
-If you turn the BrainPad upside down, the z-axis would read 1 g.
+If you turn the BrainPad upside down, the z-axis would read 100.
 The only time all axes read zero is when the BrainPad is free falling.

 ## Accelerometer Methods

+* `BrainPad.Accelerometer.EnableFullRange = {true|false}` - If set to false, the accelerometer values range from -100 to 100 (-1 g to 1 g).
+If set to true, the accelerometer values range from -200 to 200 (-2 g to 2 g).

-* `BrainPad.Accelerometer.ReadX()` - returns a double precision value in the range of -2 to 2 based on the BrainPad's x-axis acceleration.
+* `BrainPad.Accelerometer.ReadX()` - returns an integer value in the range of -100 to 100 (or -200 to 200 if BrainPad.Accelerometer.EnableFullRange = true) based on the BrainPad's x-axis acceleration.

-* `BrainPad.Accelerometer.ReadY()` - returns a double precision value in the range of -2 to 2 based on the BrainPad's y-axis acceleration.
+* `BrainPad.Accelerometer.ReadY()` - returns an integer value in the range of -100 to 100 (or -200 to 200 if BrainPad.Accelerometer.EnableFullRange = true) based on the BrainPad's y-axis acceleration.

-* `BrainPad.Accelerometer.ReadZ()` - returns a double precision value in the range of -2 to 2 based on the BrainPad's z-axis acceleration.
+* `BrainPad.Accelerometer.ReadZ()` - returns an integer value in the range of -100 to 100 (or -200 to 200 if BrainPad.Accelerometer.EnableFullRange = true) based on the BrainPad's z-axis acceleration.

 ## Accelerometer Sample Code